Why most companies build their brand backwards

 When messaging isn't defined, every salesperson tells a slightly different version of the story.
 The brand drifts in every conversation.
 Trust is harder to build because consistency is impossible to maintain.

-Companies that build from the outside in tend to rebrand every three to five years — not because the market changed, but because the brand was never built on anything solid enough to last.
-Each rebrand starts the same way: a new logo, new colours, new website.
-The same sequence.
-The same result.
+Companies that build from the outside in tend to rebrand every three to five years.
+Not because the market changed.
+Because the brand was never built on anything solid enough to last.

 What building from the inside out actually means